alig2039/projSqwk/README.md

 ## User Experience(UX)
 ### User Stories
 * Anonymous/Unregistered/First time User
-    * As an anonymous user I should not be able to view any content without logging in
+    * As an anonymous user, I should not be able to view any content without logging in
-    * As an anonymous user I should be able to register for an account on the system or log into the system with an existing account.
+    * As an anonymous user, I should be able to register for an account on the system or log into the system with an existing account.

-* User Goals
+* Registered User Goals
-    * As a user I expect to be able to add a post that users that follow me can see.
+    * As a Registered user, I expect to be able to add a post that users that follow me can see.
-    * As a user I expect to be able to view posts of users that i follow
+    * As a Registered user, I expect to be able to view posts of users that i follow
-    * As a user I expect to be able to re-post or re-broadcast posts i see.
+    * As a Registered user, I expect to be able to re-post or re-broadcast posts i see.
-    * As a user I expect to be able to chat with other users.
+    * As a Registered user, I expect to be able to chat with other users.

 ### Design
 * Colour Scheme